Semi Commercial Mortgage

-A semi-commercial mortgage— also known as a mixed-use mortgage— is exactly as it sounds.
-These products are designed to finance the purchase or refinancing of a building split between residential and business use.
-For example, a flat above a shop or a pub with living space above would be considered a classic type of semi-commercial mortgage.
+A semi-commercial mortgage—also called a mixed-use mortgage—is exactly as it sounds.
+These products are designed to finance the purchase or refinancing of a building that is split between residential and business use.
+For example, a flat above a shop or a pub with living space above would be considered semi-commercial.

-Semi-commercial mortgages are unique – they aren't the same as a mortgage you might take out against a residential property or building solely used for commercial trading.
-Their nature allows you to either buy or refinance properties for both uses.
+However, a semi-commercial mortgage isn't the same as a mortgage you might take out against a residential property or a building solely used for commercial trading.
+Therefore, you must grasp the contrasts and determine which product is the most suitable option.

 Mixed-use mortgages also cover many property types, which are much more flexible than a standard commercial mortgage.
 If a home is attached to a premise that accommodates any business, from a shop to an office or storage unit, you might need a semi-commercial mortgage if both parts of the building fall under the same freehold agreement.